 Frederick Douglass Prize

-The Frederick Douglass Prize is a college-wide contest to select the best undergraduate research paper in the broad area of Black studies.
+The Frederick Douglass Prize is a college-wide contest to select the best undergraduate research paper in the field of Black Studies.
+In May of each academic year, the winner will be awarded a $500 prize by the Frederick Douglass Institute and Department of Black Studies.

 Eligibility